WholesumNet/sovr/docs/source/computepods.rst

     python src/cli.py --fork 2cf98c3...23ee9a

-Besides working with compute pods, Sovr CLI provide means to maintain the overall auditing and maintenance of itself and compute pods. ``--persist-self`` for exaample, persists a copy of the CLI(the ``src/`` directory) on Swarm and shares it as a measure of redundancy.
-Another set of options revolve around the maintenance of compute pods with ``--list-pods`` providing a list of current compute pods and ``--generate-pod-registry`` creating a registry of compute pods as users could have several other pods too.
+Besides working with compute pods, Sovr CLI provides means to maintain the overall status of itself and compute pods. ``--persist-self`` for example, persists a copy of Sovr CLI(the ``src/`` directory) on Swarm and shares it as a measure of redundancy.
+Another set of options revolve around the maintenance of compute pods with ``--list-pods`` providing a list of current compute pods and ``--generate-pod-registry`` creating a registry of compute pods as users could have several other pods too and it is important to track compute pods down.

 Payload and output
 ^^^^^^^^^^^^^^^^^^
-The notion of *payload* is very important for compute pods as it provides means to communicate with other compute pods.
-A recipe defines what payload the compute pod expects and there are two types of payloads: internal, and external.
-An internal payload is simply set of files stored in the ``payload`` property's value's directory while an external paylaod is a set of references to public pods.
-The following snippet defines an external payload:
+The notion of *payload* is very important for a compute pod as it provides means to communicate with other compute pods.
+A recipe defines what payload the compute pod expects.
+There are two types of payloads: *internal*, and *external*.
+An internal payload is simply the set of local files stored in the ``payload`` property's directory while an external paylaod is a set of references to public pods.
+The following snippet shows and example of an external payload:

 .. code-block:: text